 Hello again, and happy Advent!

-So what’s the difference between Advent music and Christmas music?
+So what’s the difference between Advent music and Christmas music, you ask?

 As I discussed in my last post, while Christmas celebrates specifically the birth of Jesus, Advent celebrates Jesus coming down to earth, both as a child and in the future when he comes again.
 So here are a few songs–some of which you probably already know–that are perfect for getting you into the spirit of hope, love, joy, and peace (the four themes of Advent).
 In no particular order: